Skip to content

 Agent Tools

 any-agent provides 2 options to specify what tools are available to your agent: Callables and MCP (Model Context Protocol).
-In order to support multi-agent systems, any agents served via A2A can also be integrated by wrapping the A2A connection in a callable function tool as described below.

 You can use any combination of options within the same agent.